APDA

 ACCESS THE ASTRONOMICAL PHOTOGRAPHIC DATA ARCHIVE AT PARI

-Stay up to date about PARI news and events
+Stay up to date with PARI News and Events

 PARI is home to the Astronomical Photographic Data Archive (APDA), with more than 420,000 astronomical photographic plates and films from observatories around the world.